aght/Mobile-Web-Assignment/readme.txt

 Major Challenges
--Getting the full page picture on the front page to scale to any window size without having any of the picture overflow out of the visible window.
+-Getting the fullpage picture on the front page to scale to any window size without having any of the picture overflow out of the visible window.
 -Finding a formula to allow the text to be resized properly to the window.
--